 Product 6: Gentle laundry detergent

 I remember one time in high school, my sister and I started feeling really itchy.
-We noticed tiny bumps that had appeared all over our legs and arms, wondering what could have caused this to thappen.
+We noticed tiny bumps that had appeared all over our legs and arms, wondering what could have caused this to happen.
 We finally traced it back to the new Arm & Hammer laundry detergent that we had recently started using.
-From that day forward, we always made sure to only buy and use fragrance-free laundry detergent.
+From that day forward, we always made sure to only buy and use fragrance-free, dye-free laundry detergent.
 No more itchy bumps!

 The one I really like is All Free & Clear Laundry Detergent, but probably any laundry detergent that is also free of dyes and fragrances would work as well.
 I also recommend staying away from fabric softener sheets.
 These reusable dryer balls can fill in as an alternative.